MSaad-data/E-commerce-Customer-Churn-Analysis-Persona-Building-Excel_Project-/README.md

 **This customer treats the platform as a regular destination.
 Frequent visits, deeper exploration, and repeated purchases indicate strong engagement and long-term loyalty.**

+# Value Persona – What This Analysis Is About